-Please note that group meeting times may change, or groups may be canceled based on demand and other factors.
+Welcome to our groups page.
+Spring groups will be held remotely through secure video.
+Note that group times may change, or groups may be canceled based on demand and other factors.
 This page will be updated regularly.
-Please contact CAPS at (415) 422-6352 during business hours if you have any questions.
+Please contact CAPS at (415) 422-6352 or -6351 during business hours if you have any questions.
+While therapy groups can only be offered to students residing in California, due to state licensure laws, all USF students, regardless of location, are invited to join CAPS' online workshops, including the three-session Anxiety Toolbox.

-- Understanding Self & Others #2: (with Robin Li) 3:00–4:30 pm: Better understand yourself and develop more satisfying relationships.
-Become aware of thoughts and feelings and how your background affects your relationships.
+Understanding Self and Others: Better understand yourself and develop more satisfying relationships.
+Become aware of thoughts and feelings and how your background affects relationships.

-- Wise Mind: DBT Skills: 2:10 pm–3:10 pm: Manage emotions more effectively by addressing behavioral, emotional, and thought patterns that cause distress.
+Wise Mind: DBT Skills: Dialectical Behavior Therapy (DBT) provides skills for managing difficult emotions and interpersonal concerns more effectively by addressing behavioral, emotional, and thought patterns that cause distress.
 Participants must be in concurrent individual therapy.

 Benefits of Groups